NEW DATE April 15 due to extreme weather!

 Please note that registering online is by no means a commitment from you to participate.

-Since you volunteers plan ahead and fit the cleanup into your busy schedule, we really don’t want to postpone the cleanup just because the weather is less than perfect.
-So unless it’s raining cats-and-dogs or severe weather is in the vicinity (thunderstorms, tornados, hurricanes, etc.), we’ll hold the event as scheduled.
+As of April 14: Since you volunteers plan ahead and fit the cleanup into your busy schedule, we really don’t want to postpone the cleanup just because the weather is less than perfect.
+So unless severe weather is in the vicinity (hail, snow, thunderstorms, tornados, hurricanes, SNOW, etc.), we’ll hold the event as scheduled.
 A little bit of drizzle or cold temperatures won’t spoil our mission, right?
 You just need to plan ahead and dress for the conditions.

 Be sure to register online so that if weather becomes as issue, you will be alerted via email with updates.